zunderlab/FLOWMAP/README.md

   * `downsample` - use SPADE density-dependent downsampling, in which case you may want to specify and pass optional variables `exclude.pctile`, `target.pctile`, `target.number`, `target.percent`
   * `savePDFs` - produce PDF files or only produce graphml files
   * `which.palette` - optional argument for savePDFs functionality, can do colorblind-friendly option with "CB"
+  * `keep.times` - set to TRUE to use original time settings parsed from FCS file names or folder/subfolders where FCS files are located

 3. Run `FLOWMAPR::FLOWMAP()` as a command in R Studio, but pass the variables that you assigned into FLOWMAP function.
 A full example is provided below.
 4. Check that it saves an output folder with reasonable looking PDFs and graphml files.